You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Rain Flowa is an MC/vocalist/graf artist/ceremonial drummer who has been trained in various musical genre's including classical opera and experimental jazz.
 She has been instrumental in Houston's underground music foundation for over the past decade.
 She represents Texas native roots in conscious hip hop across the Southwest United States as a dynamic vocalist bringing her unique Native Soul sound.

-Currently working on the release of her first full length solo debut, "Lost in the North Side" will be available Spring 2013
+Currently working on the release of her first full length solo debut, "Lost in the North Side".

 o TV/ FILM:

 • Currently on NetFlix Bob Bryan's Graffiti Verite Series 11 GV11 Voices From Da Hip-Hop Undaground (Part 1)

 • Upcoming film "Dream Time…The Movie" by Masala Film Works, director Maganthrie Pillay and producer Dingi Ntuli.

 • Featured on BETs "The Next" in mid-June 2004

 • Mun2's "The Roof" in August 2004 as a featured MC in their east coast/west coast battle

 • She was featured on the first documentary on Chicano poets throughout Texas alongside other authors such as Raul Salinas and Sandra Cisneros called "VOICES OF TEXAS" that was aired on PBS, from her feature when she opened for Jimmy Santiago Baca at Houston's Nuestra Palabras' showcase in August of 2001.